 4) A Yorkie’s nails need to be kept trimmed.
 You can have your vet or groomer do it for you, or, you can trim the nails yourself.
 I use a Millers Forge Pet Nail Clipper.
 It has a safety bar on it to help guide you when trimming the nails.
 Part of the difficulty in trimming a Yorkie’s nails lies in the fact that the nails are black, and it is hard to tell where the underlying skin begins in the nail bed.
 If you are going to trim your Yorkie’s nails yourself, it is a good idea to have some corn starch or flour on hand in case you do cut the nail too close and cause the nail to bleed.
 Some people prefer a styptic powder or liquid to stop a bleed (something like Kwik Stop), but, I prefer something as natural as possible.
 Flour is the best thing I have found to stop nail bleeds.
 I have used a styptic pencil on myself in the past, and it burns, so I try to avoid using styptic products.

 5) For younger puppies and some adults, it is necessary to keep the ear hair trimmed.
 This is something you can do yourself at home if you like.
 In order to encourage a puppy’s ears to stand erect, it is important to remove the added weight of the hair on the ears.
 There are many different opinions on the best way to do this.
 Whichever way you are most comfortable with is probably the best way for you and your Yorkie puppy.
 For regular grooming of a Yorkie whose ears are standing, the technique for trimming the ears is to use a small electric trimmer (the same size as is sold for beard trimming).
 There are many great products out there made by companies like Andis, Wahl, and Oster.
-For the pet owner, you can get a clipper at a low price somewhere like Walgreens for about $15 - $20.
+For the pet owner, you can get a clipper at a low price somewhere like Walgreens or Amazon for about $25 - $35.
 Using the trimmer, clip the hair on the ears in the shape of an upside down "V" on the outside top ¼ of the ear.
 You can also use the trimmer to shape the hair on the feet and to trim the hair in the pads.
 For puppies with thicker ears, I take off the hair about ½ way down the ear on the outside and about ½ of the ear on the inside.
 For Yorkie puppies with thinner ears, I take off about ¼ to ½ of the hair on the outside, and the same on the inside.
 If you prefer the look of more hair on the ears, you can trim the hair on the ear tips with scissors.
 I usually just get as close to the ear leather as I can, holding the edge of the ear between two fingers (length-wise to protect the ear) and trim off the tips of the ear, about ¼ inch on each side of the tip.

 a.
 Along with trimming the ear hair, it is a good idea to clean the ears.
 A dog's ears are dark, moist places that can be prone to bacterial and yeast infections.
 Keeping the inside of the ears clean can prevent a lot of headache.
 To clean the ears, you can use any store brand ear cleaning solution, or you can make your own solution of ½ rubbing alcohol and ½ vinegar (any kind of vinegar will do: white, apple cider, etc.).
 Put a few drops of solution into your Yorkie’s ears and use a cotton swab around the inside of the ears to remove the debris.
 Be careful to only swab the part of the ear and ear canal that you can see.
 Though, because of the anatomy of a dog’s ear it would be very difficult to harm the ear drum with the cotton swab, going too deep in the ear canal can pack any debris further down the ear canal.
 If your Yorkie has a lot of debris in the ear or if you suspect an infection, take him to your vet.
 Ear infections can be very painful and difficult to get rid of.
 The best way to avoid infections is to keep the ears clean and to get your Yorkie to the vet if you suspect an infection (the ear is red, hot, inflamed, or your Yorkie seems to be bothered by it).